AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 >abstract="Cumulative reportable rows are snapshot values, not aggregated totals.
 These values update dynamically based on the last month in the selected date range.
 If a customer selects January - March, the values reflect the snapshot from March."

+>[!CONTEXTUALHELP]
+>id="connections_extendeddatacapacitiyrows"
+>title="Extended data capacity rows"
+>abstract="The total number of rows available over a period older than 13 months for the current month, with a percentage change compared to the previous month.
+For example, on February 1, 2024, the number shows the total rows available with an event timestamp older than January 2023."

+>[!CONTEXTUALHELP]
+>id="connections_breakdown_extendeddatacapacityrows"
+>title="Extended data capacity rows"
+>abstract="Extende data capacity rows are snapshot values, not aggregated totals.
+These values update dynamically based on the last month in the selected date range.
+If a customer selects January - March, the values reflect the snapshot from March."

+>[!CONTEXTUALHELP]
+>id="connections_aca_corereportablerows"
+>title="Content Analytics core reportable rows"
+>abstract="The total number of Content Analytics specific rows available over the past 13 months for the current month, with a percentage change compared to the previous month.
+For example, on February 1, 2024, the number shows the total rows available with an event timestamp from January 2023 to January 2024."

+>[!CONTEXTUALHELP]
+>id="connections_usage_aca_monthlyreportablerows"
+>title="Monthly Content Analytics rows"
+>abstract="Tracks the number of Content Analytics rows available for reporting.
+Reportable rows are the ingested rows minus the rows that are skipped and deleted during ingestion.
+Reportable rows serve as a key metric for billing and data usage."

+>[!CONTEXTUALHELP]
+>id="connections_breakdown_aca_corereportablerows"
+>title="Content Analytics core reportable rows"
+>abstract="Content Analytics core reportable rows are snapshot values, not aggregated totals.
+These values update dynamically based on the last month in the selected date range.
+If a customer selects January - March, the values reflect the snapshot from March."

+>[!CONTEXTUALHELP]
+>id="connections_b2b_correportablebpp"
+>title="Core businessperson profile reportable rows"
+>abstract="The total number of business profile reportable rows available over the past 13 months for the current month, with a percentage change compared to the previous month.
+For example, on February 1, 2024, the number shows the total rows available with an event timestamp from January 2023 to January 2024."

+>[!CONTEXTUALHELP]
+>id="connections_b2b_historicalreportablebpp"
+>title="Historical business profile reportable rows"
+>abstract="The total number of business profile reportable rows available over a period older than 13 months for the current month, with a percentage change compared to the previous month.
+For example, on February 1, 2024, the number shows the total rows available with an event timestamp older than January 2023."

+>[!CONTEXTUALHELP]
+>id="connections_breakdown_b2b_corereportablebpp"
+>title="Core business profile reportable rows"
+>abstract="Core business profile reportable rows are snapshot values, not aggregated totals.
+These values update dynamically based on the last month in the selected date range.
+If a customer selects January - March, the values reflect the snapshot from March."

+>[!CONTEXTUALHELP]
+>id="connections_breakdown_b2b_historicalreportablebpp"
+>title="Historical  business profile reportable rows"
+>abstract="Historical business profile reportable rows are snapshot values, not aggregated totals.
+These values update dynamically based on the last month in the selected date range.
+If a customer selects January - March, the values reflect the snapshot from March."

+>[!CONTEXTUALHELP]
+>id="connections_monthlymediastarts"
+>title="Monthly media starts"
+>abstract="The total number of monthly media starts available over the past 13 months for the current month, with a percentage change compared to the previous month.
+For example, on February 1, 2024, the number shows the total media starts available with an event timestamp from January 2023 to January 2024."

+>[!CONTEXTUALHELP]
+>id="△△ "
+>title="Monthly media starts"
+>abstract="Monhtly media starts are snapshot values, not aggregated totals.
+These values update dynamically based on the last month in the selected date range.
+If a customer selects January - March, the values reflect the snapshot from March."

 The [!UICONTROL Usage] interface shows the usage of ingested and reportable rows across all connections.
 If not selected, select the **[!UICONTROL Usage]** tab to access the interface.

 This interface supports you to determine whether your Customer Journey Analytics usage complies with what is contractually agreed upon.
 In addition to monitoring purposes, you can use the Usage interface to plan your Customer Journey Analytics license renewal.